-The Secretariat of the Monitoring Committee operates in the Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme.
-The position of the Authorities in the organisation structure of MRD is illustrated in Annex II.
+The Secretariat of the Monitoring Committee and the Managing Authority are a part of the Unit of Fisheries.
+The position of the MA in the organisation structure of MARD is illustrated in Annex III.

-Address: Ministry of Rural Development (MRD)
+Address: Ministry of Agriculture and Rural Development (MARD)